 ¡Hola!
 My name is Cristina Gómez de la Torre.
 I graduated in Economics and joined the Spanish Civil Service as an international trade officer.
 I have travelled the world and lived in many countries, and I have always been passionate about languages and cultures.
 While living in New Zealand, maybe inspired by its wild and wonderful nature, I decided to step into teaching Spanish.
 After following a literary translation course at the School of Languages and Cultures of Victoria University, they hired my services as a tutor in the Spanish Programme.
 Four years later, I was back in Spain volunteering to teach Spanish to African refugees in Madrid.
 After being hooked on teaching, in 2013 I moved to London where I strengthened my academic background with a Graduate Certificate in Spanish Language Teaching and became a full time Spanish instructor.
 I love to see my students progress in fluency and confidence and I am thrilled at the opportunity to join Battersea Spanish community and its great learning environment.

 Brought up by a family of teachers in the charming and sunny region of Valencia in Spain, I have always found myself at home in the educational sphere.
 The inheritance of my parents’ teaching vocation and my passion for foreign languages and cultures has lead me to study a PhD in second language acquisition and Intercultural Education at the Universitat de València and the University of Roehampton.
-I feel very lucky to have be able to work doing what I love the most teaching and instilling my love for language. ¡Hasta pronto!
+I feel very lucky to have been able to work doing what I love the most: teaching and instilling my love for languages. ¡Hasta pronto!

 Dancer and choreographer born in Madrid.
 She completed her Spanish dance and Flamenco studies in the Royal Professional Dance Conservatory in Madrid with the highest overall grade.
 She also studied in the renowned Flamenco studio “Amor de Dios” in Madrid with great Flamenco masters such as Merche Esmeralda, Blanca del Rey, Belén Maya, Lola Greco or Rafaela Carrasco, as well as completing her contemporary dance and classic ballet studies.
 2016 has seen the start of her first London based company, Maria Vega Dance Company.
 She has created “A Dancer’s Journey”, a live flamenco and contemporary show featuring nine internationally renowned artists on stage.